orban/blog/articles/2011-03-12-neat-algorithms---harmony-search.md

 ### References

  1. Geem, Z.W.: Harmony Search Algorithm for Solving Sudoku.
 Knowledge-Based Intelligent Information and Engineering Systems. <http://dx.doi.org/10.1007/978-3-540-74819-9_46>

+### Thanks

+  Thanks to [Mo](http://fustat.org/) and Tomas for helping edit.
+Thanks to Dr Geem for creating and publishing so much about the aalgorithm.
+Thanks to the authors of [Protovis](http://vis.stanford.edu/protovis/) and [Mathjax](http://www.mathjax.org/) for superb code which made the visualizations and formulas on this page look great.

 <script type="text/x-mathjax-config">
   MathJax.Hub.Config({